-Despite these advantages, joint, interagency, and coalition issues still complicated U.S. operations - as did a persistent effort to avoid the deficiencies of the U.S. effort in Vietnam.
-First, President George H. W. Bush's administration feared domestic opposition would undermine its strategy if the war went badly and coalition forces suffered heavy casualties.
-Iraq's large stockpile of chemical and biological weapons contributed to these fears, creating new requirements for force protection.
+Despite these advantages, joint, interagency, and coalition issues still complicated U.S. operations-as did a persistent effort to avoid repeating the U.S. failures in Vietnam.
+First,

+President George H. W. Bush's administration feared domestic opposition would undermine its strategy if the war went badly and coalition forces suffered heavy casualties.
+Iraq's large stockpile of chemical and biological weapons contributed to these fears, creating new requirements for force protection and a need to consider deterrence even while conducting high intensity combat operations.
 Second, while congressional legislation had emphasized the importance of joint planning and operations, interservice rivalries remained an obstacle to a truly unified effort.
 For example, old rivalries were exacerbated by suggestions that advances in precision technology could allow air power to win the war by itself.
+Similarly, potentially applying sea power in the form of an amphibious assault and otherwise effectively integrating naval power into the broader campaign became issues which the CENTCOM commander needed to consider.
 Third, the coalition against Iraq combined disparate states with varying capabilities and interests.
 Not all multinational partners were equally enthusiastic about the mission or the prospect of fighting under foreign command.
 Coalition management demanded that the political concerns of key regional partners be assuaged, yet meeting their concerns threatened the efficiency of operations.
 Coalition concerns also constrained the United States from expanding its objectives at the end of the war.
 Finally, the war tested civil-military relations, which had been badly damaged in the Vietnam era.
 While the Bush administration promised not to micromanage the military campaign, it frequently intervened to reinforce the primacy of policy.
-The approach to war planning, the conduct of operations, and war termination would also test the unofficial "Weinburger Doctrine," a set of principles articulated by the Secretary of Defense in 1984 and intended to avoid a repetition of the Vietnam experience by establishing restrictive criteria for the use of force.
+The approach to war planning, the conduct of operations, and war termination would also test the unofficial "Weinberger Doctrine," a set of principles articulated by the Secretary of Defense in 1984 and intended to avoid a repetition of the Vietnam experience by establishing restrictive criteria for the use of force.

 As a consequence of these multiple influences, critical decisions about the war reflected military judgments, coalition concerns, and domestic politics, illustrating the complex interrelationships among the strategic, operational, and tactical levels of war.
 For example, President Bush's decision to halt the ground offensive after one hundred hours, possibly prompted by media coverage of Iraqi forces retreating under heavy air attack, was also influenced by miscommunication regarding the actual situation on the ground and the remaining strength of Iraq's Republican Guard forces.
-Similarly, General Norman Schwarzkopf's eagerness for a quick coalition withdrawal from Iraqi territory fit with a desire to avoid a Vietnam-like "quagmire" but also made it difficult to ensure Iraqi compliance with ceasefire terms.
-In one particular point of controversy, surviving Iraqi forces crushed major post-war uprisings against Saddam Hussein with the assistance of helicopter flights that Schwarzkopf permitted under the ceasefire agreement.
-Altogether these crosscurrents left an indelible imprint on the key war termination session at Safwan and provide a keen focal point for critical analysis.
+Similarly, General Norman Schwarzkopf's eagerness for a quick coalition withdrawal from Iraqi territory fit with a desire to avoid a Vietnam-like "quagmire" but also made it difficult to ensure Iraqi compliance with ceasefire terms, deter atrocities, and support human rights.
+In one particular controversy, surviving Iraqi forces crushed major post-war uprisings against Saddam Hussein with the assistance of helicopter flights that Schwarzkopf permitted under the ceasefire agreement.
+Altogether these crosscurrents provide a keen focal point for critical analysis.